There’s a New Newt in Town

 The newt was created by volunteer Coral Dunn and will be making appearances at Project Watershed events in the future.
 For a donation to Project Watershed the newt will also show up at a birthday party or children’s event.

-The child with the chosen newt name will win a newt visit to their classroom or other children’s event and a special prize!
+The child with the chosen newt name will win a newt visit to their classroom or other children’s event and a stuffed newt toy as a memento.

 - Newts have the ability to regenerate limbs, eyes, spinal cords, hearts, intestines, and upper and lower jaws!